sitya/ecp_client/README.md

 `./ecp_client`

 Then look at the `STDOUT` for the result.
+You sould get something like this: http://pastebin.com/v8yXtHzD